flavionegrao/APIncrementalStore/README.md

 Yes I have looked around for alternatives and even taking into account what is available, none of them are at the moment how I had designed my app.
 I need an implementation that works most of time offline and sync with the backend BaaS when internet is available, which is quite the opposite of the APIs that I had found.
 Special thanks to the great Mattt Thompson for the inspiring [AFIncrementalStore] (https://github.com/AFNetworking/AFIncrementalStore).
-The code is based on Apple guidelines for [NSIncrementalStore subclassing] (https://developer.apple.com/library/mac/documentation/DataManagement/Conceptual/IncrementalStorePG/Introduction/Introduction.html#//apple_ref/doc/uid/TP40010706)
+The code is based on Apple guidelines for [IncrementalStore Programming Guide] (https://developer.apple.com/library/mac/documentation/DataManagement/Conceptual/IncrementalStorePG/Introduction/Introduction.html#//apple_ref/doc/uid/TP40010706)

 There are basically three main classes: